rhaamo/reso-web/README.md

   - [ ] Pagination

 - TODO
-  - [ ] Move more stuff into store/hub
-  - [ ] Create a store/hubSessions to handle sessions standalone
   - [ ] Notifications (native & inapp)
   - [ ] Mark messages as read